selfcustody/krux-installer/README.md

 # Krux Installer

-Krux Installer (Work In Progress) aims to be a GUI based tool to build, flash and debug [Krux](https://github.com/selfcustody/krux) to Kendryte K210 devices
+Krux Installer (alpha versions) aims to be a GUI based tool to build, flash and debug [Krux](https://github.com/selfcustody/krux) Kendryte K210 devices
 (m5stickV, Sipeed Amigo, Sipeed Bit and Sipeed Dock).

-As it now, the generated application execute [flash the firmware onto the device](https://selfcustody.github.io/krux/getting-started/installing/#flash-the-firmware-onto-the-device).
+As it now, the generated application execute, without typing any command in terminal,[flash the firmware onto the device](https://selfcustody.github.io/krux/getting-started/installing/#flash-the-firmware-onto-the-device), for Linux and Windows.

 ## Download